Environmental Permitting for Land Developers

 How do Land Developers Find the Right Environmental Permits?

-Land developers find the proper environmental permits that pertain to their projects in different ways.
+Land developers find the proper environmental regulations that pertain to their projects in different ways.
 Performing early due diligence, including an environmental review that determines the necessary permits before purchasing or leasing a property, can help land developers avoid significant delays and preventable expenses in the future.

 Environmental consultants can determine what environmental permitting requirements apply to a land developer’s project by performing desk-based research and fieldwork.
 By combining scientific knowledge, relationships with local, state, and federal regulatory staff, and their extensive experience of intricacies or ordinances at all levels of government, environmental consultants help facilitate permit approvals and clearances for their clients.
 Consultants provide a variety of other land use development services as well.

 DIY: Do it Yourself

 Land developers may handle the environmental permitting process in-house.
-In-house environmental permitting staff usually Some teams may consist of members with previous environmental permitting experience or knowledge.
+Some teams may consist of members with previous environmental management experience or knowledge.
 A property owner or developer who is more inexperienced with environmental permitting may undertake the extensive research necessary to identify and obtain required permissions for land development.
-Depending on the type of project proposed for development, land developers may rely on a national compliance assistance center to help better understand their environmental requirements.
+Depending on the type of project proposed for development, land developers may rely on a national compliance assistance center to help better understand their permit requirements.